-NASA will be performing network maintenance on Thursday, July 25, 2024, from 09:00 AM EDT (13:00 UTC) to 11:00 AM EDT (15:00 UTC).
-The ILRS website and ALL CDDIS services will be unavailable during the maintenance window.
-If you experience problems outside this window, contact support-cddis@earthdata.nasa.gov.
+NASA will be performing network maintenance on Wednesday, Thursday, December 5, 2024, between 9:00 AM EST and 11:00 AM EST (14:00 to 16:00 UTC).
+There will be two periods of about five minutes of disruption.
+During these peroids, the ILRS website will be unavailable during the outages.
+If you experience problems outside this window, contact support-cddis@nasa.gov.

 close window